CAP WINS NATIONAL COMPOSITES "ACE" AWARD!!!! (844) 344-2271 email@example.com

 Many inquire about the weather resistance while ignoring the more frequent reason for replacements - acid exposure under the cover.

-Corrosion can get so aggressive that remnants of the oxidized iron are left on the concrete below the frame.
+In some extreme locations, corrosion is so aggressive that remnants of the oxidized iron are left on the concrete below the frame.

 The material used in CAP's covers is also selected to use in frames and hangers in the electrowinning cathode/anode reaction.
 In this copper purification process, copper sheets are held with composite supports inside a sulfuric acid tank.
 While the acidic vapor eats through most materials, CAP materials resist the high concentrations of sulfuric acid vapor exposure.